harshahrz/crypto/README.md

 ## Contact

-For any inquiries or feedback, feel free to reach out via email at [youremail@example.com](mailto:youremail@example.com).
+For any inquiries or feedback, feel free to reach out via email at brharshagowda9611@gmail.com

-This is how the README.md file will appear when rendered on GitHub or any markdown viewer.
-Make sure to update any placeholders like yourusername or youremail@example.com with actual details relevant to your project.